MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 # Add authentication to your Teams bot

-There are times when you may need to create bots in Microsoft Teams that can access resources on behalf of the user, such as a mail service.
+There are times when you may need to create bots in :::image type="icon" source="../../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams that can access resources on behalf of the user, such as a mail service.

 This article demonstrates how to use Azure Bot Service v4 SDK authentication, based on OAuth 2.0.
 This makes it easier to develop a bot that can use authentication tokens based on the user's credentials.
 Key in all this is the use of **identity providers**, as we'll see later.

-OAuth 2.0 is an open standard for authentication and authorization used by Microsoft Azure Active Directory (Azure AD) and many other identity providers.
+OAuth 2.0 is an open standard for authentication and authorization used by :::image type="icon" source="../../../assets/icons/microsoft-icon.png" border="false"::: Microsoft Azure Active Directory (Azure AD) and many other identity providers.
 A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.

 See [OAuth 2 Simplified](https://aka.ms/oauth2-simplified) for a basic understanding, and [OAuth 2.0](https://oauth.net/2/) for the complete specification.